What are Clergy?

 - respond to crisis situations

-Hospital clergy and military clergy have full time jobs, and such people have very different lives from those of clergy who serve in congregations.
+Hospital clergy and military clergy have full time jobs, and have very different lives from those who serve in congregations.

 Clergies are also known as: